The words “leader” and “manager” are often used interchangeably, but they’re not the same thing. We’ll walk you through the differences.

 You can, though, conduct your own informal 360-degree assessment.
 Here’s a sample approach to do this:

 As you consider who to add as a stakeholder, think of those who surround you from a 360-degree perspective.
-Think of people whose opinion would expose you to blind spots that, if identified, could really help you grow.
+Think of people whose opinions would expose you to blind spots that, if identified, could really help you grow.

 - Schedule your 1:1’s.
 After your email, schedule your 1:1s with each respective stakeholder.
 Try to do this a week after you send your email; that will give people time to prepare their remarks.